On a degenerate second order traffic model: existence of discrete evolutions, deterministic many-particle limit and first order approximation: Introduction

 For what concerns the left-hand side of~\eqref{eq:intro schema}, $\gamma,\eps > 0$ are fixed parameters, $\dot{x}_i, \ddot{x}_i$ denote the velocity and the acceleration of the $i$-th particle respectively, while $\zeta$ is another nonnegative function of the density $\rho_i$ describing the effect of the congestion on the drivers' response-time, namely on their alertness.
 Indeed, in the literature, the presence of second order terms in individual-based systems usually models the attentiveness of the particle to the surrounding environment.
 Smaller values of the coefficient in front of $\ddot{x}_i$ correspond to a faster response of the particle; in the limit case where the coefficient is null, i.e. there is no second order term in the equation, the velocity of the particle instantaneously changes accordingly to the forcing term.
 For this reason, when modelling traffic flows, it feels natural to require that the coefficient of the second order term depends on how crowded the space is in front of the driver in the direction of the motion.
 The term $\eps \zeta(\rho_i) \ddot{x}_i$ in~\eqref{eq:intro schema} has precisely this role: in crowded regions (where $\rho_i$ is close to or above a certain threshold $\bar{\rho}_\zeta$) we expect $\zeta$ to be very small or even null, thus the particle will almost instantaneously adapt its velocity, while in low-density areas ($\rho_i$ close to $0$) we expect $\zeta \approx 1$ as the level of attention drops and the particle can slowly react to inputs.
-Accordingly to these observations, we require $\zeta$ to be supported on an interval $[0,\bar{\rho}_\zeta]$ for some $\bar{\rho}_\zeta \leq \bar{\rho}_\vartheta$.
+Accordingly to these observations, we require $\zeta$ to be supported on an interval $[0,\bar{\rho}_\zeta]$ for some constant $\bar{\rho}_\zeta \leq \bar{\rho}_\vartheta$ somehow describing an instantaneous response threshold: whenever $\rho_i(t)\ge \bar{\rho}_\zeta$ the equation \eqref{eq:intro schema} becomes of first order, and so the velocity $\dot x_i(t)$ changes instantaneously according to the right hand-side.
 We emphasize that the alertness function $\zeta$ plays a similar role to that of $\vartheta$ in accounting for the local level of congestion, however the two functions may differ from each other since the effect of the congestion on the forcing term or on the second order term may, in principle, not be related at all.